 AI-driven API governance tools and techniques

 Many API gateways already have AI plugins available.
 These can help with a wide range of tasks, from threat detection and traffic shaping to adaptive rate limiting.
-By embracing them, you can add an automated layer of governance into your APIs that enhances both security and performance.
+By embracing them, you can add an automated layer of governance into your APIs that enhances security and performance.